Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Proposed Solution

 \textbf{TDMA Optimization.
 Approach 2:} For a fair allocation, the time-scaled rate of the groups should be equal, unless any of the constraints are met.
 Therefore, the time allocated to each group should be inversely proportional to their rates.
 To achieve this, we utilize the weighted logarithm function for the objective, i.e., $\sum_k w_k \log(t_k)$, which allows the resources to be allocated fairly, proportional to the weights, $w_k$.
 We select the weights as $w_k=\frac{1}{R^{\mathrm{fh}}(\mathcal{G}_k)}$, to allocate the time fractions inversely proportional to the fronthaul rates of the groups, resulting in equal fronthaul rates.
 In addition, we upper-bound the fronthaul rate of a user by the access channel rate of that user.
 With this upper-bound, the total time fractions do not necessarily meet the summation equality, $\sum_{k\in \mathcal{K}} t_k = 1$.
 Hence, we relax the condition by $\sum_{k\in \mathcal{K}} t_k \leq 1$, and write the problem for the time allocation of the TDMA, that maximize the end-to-end rate in a fair manner, as follows

-where the problem is concave, and the solution can be derived with Karush-Kuhn-Tucker conditions.
-The resulting solution takes a similar form with the water-filling solution with upper-bounds.
+We provide the proof of this problem in Appendix B. The resulting solution takes a similar form with the water-filling solution with upper-bounds.
 Specifically, the solution can be obtained by finding the maximum individual fronthaul rate (water level), $\eta>0$, that satisfy the following inequality